Classification: Administrative Support Coordinator II - Non-Exempt

 Compensation and Benefits:

-Anticipated hiring salary in the mid- to high- $3,000’s per month.
+Anticipated hiring salary in the low- to mid- $3,000’s per month.
 For salary range info see: CSU Salary Schedule.
 CSUMB offers an attractive employee benefits package, CSU Benefits R07.
 The University Corporation at CSU Monterey Bay also provides access to affordable campus housing, Employee Housing.

 How to Apply: